 Presumptuous sins are deliberate.
 They are committed with the full knowledge that they are sins and in full light of what God has said.
 Presumptuous sins are premeditated.
 There is intent to sin and a time of deliberation before the act.
 Presumptuous sins can only be committed in suppression of the conscience and in spite of its appeals.
 Those who sin presumptuously say, in effect, “I’m going to do this, and nothing is going to stop me.
 I know what God says about it, and I don’t care if it’s wrong.
 I’m going to do it anyway.”

 Presumptuous sin is committed in direct contradiction to what a person knows is true.
 We can know that something is wrong—we’ve spoken out against it, and we’ve counseled others to avoid it—but, given opportunity, temptation, and a moment of weakness, we can succumb to the very sin we were sure we would never commit.
 We knew it was wrong, even as we were doing it, but that knowledge did not prevent us from deliberately moving forward in our sin.
 It’s almost inexplicable, until we remember the nature of the human heart.

-We are prone to sin, and that’s why David prays, “Keep back your servant also from presumptuous sins; let them not have dominion over me!”
+John Calvin wrote, “Unless God restrain us, our hearts will violently boil with a proud and insolent contempt of God” (Commentary on Psalms, note on Psalm 19:13).
+That’s why David prayed, “Keep back your servant also from presumptuous sins; let them not have dominion over me!”
 (Psalm 19:13, ESV).

-John Calvin wrote, “Unless God restrain us, our hearts will violently boil with a proud and insolent contempt of God.”
-May God be our defender against temptation and the one who grants us wisdom to recognize defiance within us and strength to resist it.
+May God be our defender against temptation and grant us wisdom to recognize defiance within us and strength to resist it.
 May we be preserved from the audacity of presumptuous sins.